joncoop/pygame-xbox360controller/README.md

 # xBox360 Controller for Python3 with Pygame

-This is a unified XBox360 wired controller for use with Python3 with Pygame.
+This is a unified XBox360 wired controller for use with Python3 and Pygame.
 It allows for games be developed and played cross-platform without worrying about how axes and buttons are mapped on different OSs.

 ## Requirements

-Python 3 with Pygame
+On Linux and Windows systems, only Python 3 with Pygame is required.

 Mac OSX does not have native controller support.
 The following driver was used.
 Mapping to another driver could be different.

 [http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver#toc1ss](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver#toc1ss)

-## Tested on:
+#### Tested on:

 - Python 3.4.3, 3.5.2 with
 - Pygame 1.9.2, SDL (1, 2, 15)

-- Mac OSX 10.9.5,
+- Mac OSX 10.9.5
 - Ubuntu 15.04, 16.04
 - Windows 7, 8

 ## Usage

-1. Download the xbox360controller class to your game folder and import into your game.
+1. Download the `xbox360controller` class to your game folder and import into your game.

     ```python
     import xbox360_controller
     ```

 2. Create a controller object.
+The `id` argument must be a value from `0` to `pygame.joystick.get_count()-1`.

     ```python
     controller = xbox360_controller.Controller(0)